aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Nowadays computers are tools for document and mutlimedia consumption, gaming consoles, video editing devices, office work stations etc...
 What an end-user often requires isn't a precise formalism to neatly express a mathematical concept, but rather an easy to learn scripting language to customize the behavior of a program on their computer.
 We think that natural language may be a good candidate at least for this niche, and for many other real-world problems that don't involve too many abstract mathematical concepts.

-// Programming Languages shouldn't be" too Natural"
+// Programming Languages shouldn't be" too Natural" Mandrioli, Dino and Pradella, Matteo
-// Mandrioli, Dino and Pradella, Matteo
+// ambiguities in natural language, Fantechi

 == Precision vs Expressiveness